natebrunelle/cs4102_su20/markdown/syllabus.md

 ## Deadlines

 Deadlines for all assignments are available on the [schedule page](schedule.html).
-In general, for any give week's content, expect to have 3 "little" assignments due during the week, 1 quiz due at the end of the week, and 1 "big" assignment due at the start of the next week.
+In general, each week you should expect to have one programming assignments due during the week, and either a written problem set or a quiz due at the end of the week.
 There are a few exceptions to this pattern, so please make sure you check the schedule.

-Due to the rapid pace of summer courses, late submissions of assignments will not be allowed by default.
-If you feel that extenuating circumstances justify late submission for any assignment, please request a deadline extension.
-You can do that on the same page where you would submit an assignment.
+Late submissions of assignments will not be allowed by default.
+If you feel that extenuating circumstances justify late submission for any assignment or that a short extension in a deadline will result in a grade that better reflects your understanding, please request a deadline extension.
 There is no upper bound on the number of assignment extensions you may be granted, but please don't exploit this.

 ## Regrades

 We acknowledge that professors and TAs are people, and people make mistakes.
-For this reason, you are able to request regrades on assignments within 48 hours of your grade being returned.

-For **problem sets** (both **big** and **little**), please only submit a regrade request if you believe the rubric was misapplied to your submission.
+For this reason, you are able to request regrades on assignments within either one week of your grade being returned or by 11:59pm on May 13, which ever date is sooner.
+Please only submit a regrade request if you believe the rubric was misapplied to your submission.
 In your request, identify specifically what in your submission demonstrates the misapplication.
 If you submitted the big assignment as a cohort, only the original submitter should request the regrade.

-The goal of **quizzes** is to help you to form a better conceptual understanding of course materials, and therefore we consider them primarily as an opportunity to identify and correct misconceptions.
-For this reason, you may submit one regrade request per quiz to *revise* your answers.

 # Miscellanea

 ## Pledge

-All students of CS4102 are expected to abide by the [course pledge](pledge.html).
+All students of CS3100 are expected to abide by the [course pledge](pledge.html).

 ## Professionalism